Jagger–Richards

 Jagger–Richards (spelled Jagger–Richard from 1963 to 1978) (Note: In mid-1963, Andrew Loog Oldham advised that Richards drop the s from his name.
 The change was not official and was assumed only as a stage name.
 In 1978, Richards switched back to using his legal name in all public and private contexts.) is the songwriting partnership between English musicians Mick Jagger and Keith Richards (both born 1943), founder members of rock band the Rolling Stones.
 They are one of the most successful songwriting partnerships in history.
-In addition to Jagger and Richards's songwriting partnership, they have also produced or co-produced numerous Rolling Stones albums under the pseudonym the Glimmer Twins.
+In addition to Jagger and Richards' songwriting partnership, they have also produced or co-produced numerous Rolling Stones albums under the pseudonym the Glimmer Twins.

 Similar to the contemporary English songwriting partnership of John Lennon and Paul McCartney, both Jagger and Richards write lyrics and music.